Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/06/getting-started-with-cypress-and-typescript.md

 ## First test

-I won’t patronise you with a “true equals true” assertion.
-We’ll just put together an entire test.
+I won't patronise you with a "true equals true" assertion.
+We'll just put together an entire test.
 Tests use Mocha and Chai, so anyone who has used these (or Jasmine, or Jest)… will know exactly how to write their tests.
 Anyone who has used Selenium will know to use classes to represent components.
-You’ll hear this referred to as Page Object Models; but actually you should represent components, or widgets, rather than whole pages.
+You'll hear this referred to as Page Object Models; but actually you should represent components, or widgets, rather than whole pages.

-Let’s throw a complete set of files into the mix to show this in action.
+Let's throw a complete set of files into the mix to show this in action.
 If you are following along, please point your tests at a website you own!

 First of all, here are some component object models to represent a home page, a search component, and a search result page.

-You’ll see call to `cy`, which is the global Cypress variable.
+You'll see call to `cy`, which is the global Cypress variable.
 You will also notice that I tend to return the component, or a substitute component, from each method.
 This makes things chainable and also makes using the right object super-easy.

 `./pages/home.ts`